Dance | National Library of Australia (NLA)

 Tim Webster, Stephen Page with poster for "Praying mantis dreaming", nla.gov.au/nla.obj-136369970

-Noel Tovey was the first Indigenous man to work as a professional dancer, using his performance in a one man show to tell the story of his extraordinary life overcoming adversity.
-He played the lead role in Skipping on Stars, based on the life of Indigenous tightwire walker Con Colleano, performed to celebrate the 25th anniversary of the Flying Fruit Fly Circus.
+Noel Tovey was the first Indigenous man in Australia to work as a professional dancer.
+He used solo performance to share his life story and played the lead role in Skipping on Stars, a work inspired by tightrope walker Con Colleano.
+The performance was part of the 25th anniversary of the Flying Fruit Fly Circus.

 Ballet